RTE-Softwares/AI-Projects/README.md

 ## AI-Portfolio

-#### A repository to learn and showcase my skills in Langchain, Deep Learning,Prompting Techniques ,and Natural Language Processing.
+#### A repository to learn and showcase our skills in Langchain, Deep Learning, Prompting Techniques and Natural Language Processing.

 ## Projects